 You can set up to one dimension and the dimension type must be geographic information, such as area, province, and city.
 In addition, the bubble size area can be set from one to five measures.

-The following uses the company_sales_record dataset as an example.
+The following scenario uses the company_sales_record dataset.

 - Log on to the Quick BI console.

-- Click Update.
-The system automatically updates the chart.
+- Click Update to update the chart.

-- Click Save to save current dashboard.
+- Click Save to save the dashboard.